How to File a Claim for a WCB Psychological Injury in BC

 The acceptance of a formal psychological condition, and the diagnosis that is accepted, can make a significant difference in an injured worker’s compensation for a mental health condition.
 Our WorkSafeBC lawyers will provide legal advice on whether a request for further investigation and acceptance of a mental disorder can be made to WorkSafeBC/WCB.

 Denied WCB Psychological Injury Claim?
-Call us for a Free Consultation
+Call us for a Free Telephone Consultation

 Telephone: (604) 591-8187